 - A municipal database of information on local governments, their budgets, annual operating plans and resources

-- Training of trainers to increase the pool of local government actors who can use and benefit from Enlared services and technology in general
+- Training of trainers to increase the pool of local government actors who could use and benefit from Enlared services and technology in general

 - A virtual reference service (in collaboration with the United Nations Development Programme) for legal, financial, and other questions.

-A successful tool for networking and information sharing, Enlared has also proven to be a vehicle for promoting cutting-edge initiatives such as E-procurement and online permitting, which demonstrate to local as well as national government entities, business leaders, and cooperation agencies the ESP’s benefits in terms of local economic development and transparency.
+A successful tool for networking and information sharing, Enlared also proved to be a vehicle for promoting cutting-edge initiatives such as e-procurement and online permitting, which demonstrated to local as well as national government entities, business leaders, and cooperation agencies the ESP’s benefits in terms of local economic development and transparency.

 Training in Municipal Management and Governance in the Slovak Republic